MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 ### Collaboration with Developers:
 Ensuring seamless transition to the implementation phase, I provided meticulous hand-off notes accompanied by the design walkthrough video.
 These resources were conveniently housed in Figma, adjacent to the high-fidelity UIs as well as in Asana.
 Throughout the build phase, I regularly engaged in quality control tests, collaborating closely with engineers to guarantee accurate representation of my designs.

-{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-06.jpg" alt="Screenshot showing design hand-off notes in Figma" caption="Design Hand-off Notes for engineers. *Illustrations are intentionally non-specific due to confidentiality restrictions*" figClass="" %}
+{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-06.jpg" alt="Screenshot showing design hand-off notes in Figma" caption="Design Hand-off Notes for engineers. *Illustrations purposfully blurred due to confidentiality restrictions*" figClass="" %}

 ## Implementation and Launch